 Joe Aldy is an Assistant Professor of Public Policy at the Harvard Kennedy School and a Nonresident Fellow at Resources for the Future.
 His research focuses on climate change policy, energy policy, and mortality risk valuation.
 Previously, he served as the Co-Director of the Harvard Project on International Climate Agreements.

-Director, Belfer Center for Science and International Affairs; Douglas Dillon Professor of Government, Harvard Kennedy School
+Director, Belfer Center for Science and International Affairs, Harvard Kennedy School

 Douglas Dillon Professor of Government, Harvard Kennedy School